pypa/virtualenv/docs/development.rst

 tampering or compromised credentials.

 The release workflow verifies the published wheel, sdist and zipapp after publication.
-It checks the PyPI attestations and compares the distributions with the build artifacts, verifies the zipapp's release workflow, tag and commit, then creates an environment from each distribution.
+It checks the PyPI attestations and compares the distributions with the build artifacts, verifies the zipapp's release workflow, tag and commit, checks that the ``virtualenv.cdx.json`` and ``virtualenv.spdx.json`` release assets match the wheel and the attested SBOMs, then creates an environment from each distribution.
 This job has no publishing credentials.
 A verification failure does not undo publication: inspect the mismatch or creation failure before retrying only the verification job.
 Do not rerun publication to repair a verification failure.

 **************